-The Scheme is governed by a master trust deed dated 12 October 2018 (Trust Deed).
-The Fund is governed by an establishment deed dated 12 October 2018 (Establishment Deed).
+The Scheme is governed by a master trust deed dated 12 October 2018, as amended and consolidated on 9 June 2025 and as further amended from time to time (Trust Deed).
+The Fund is governed by an establishment deed dated 12 October 2018, as amended from time to time (Establishment Deed).